The NeRFect Match: Exploring NeRF Features for Visual Localization: Conclusion and Limitations

 \section{Conclusion and Limitations}

 In this work, we have taken initial steps towards leveraging \nerf as the primary representation for the task of camera localization.
 To achieve this, we have thoroughly examined the performance of \nerf features in the localization task, considering various architectural designs, feature extraction from different encoder layers, and diverse training configurations.
 Additionally, we have demonstrated that \nerf can remove the need for the original image set for coarse localization.
 Our results suggest that \nerf features are highly effective for 2D-3D matching.
-Specifically, our novel method, \nerfmatch, sets a new state-of-the-art for localization performance on the Cambridge Landmarks dataset.

 While \nerfmatch marks a significant step towards comprehensive localization using \nerf, it also highlights several limitations that necessitate further research.
 Specifically, we observe a noticeable performance gap when applying our method to indoor 7-Scenes dataset.